adityaramesh/ccbase/README.md

 # Introduction

-This library is a collection of utilities that help to minimize the complexity of code that needs to be written in order to accomplish some common tasks, without compromising on efficiency or legibility.
-Examples of these common tasks include printing and parsing data, loading dynamic libraries, or writing unit tests.
-This library requires a C++11-conformant compiler.
+`ccbase` is a header-only collection of lightweight modules that augment the standard library or provide abstractions over platform-specific functionality.

+The `ccbase` library consists of the following components:

+- CCBase.Format: Elegant syntax for printing and formatting strings.
+- CCBase.Platform: Compile-time access to platform-specific information.
+- CCBase.UnitTest: Convenient and lightweight unit testing framework.
+- CCBase.Error: Utilities for systematic error handling.

+The following additional components are currently under development:

+- CCBase.Tuple: Printing and operators for `std::tuple`.

 ## Planned updates

+- Consolidate `str_const.hpp` and `variadic_size.hpp` into the directories of
+  the respective projects, and remove the `preprocessor` and `mpl` directories.
 - Tuple arithmetic.
 - Support for typesetting paragraphs with a given character width.
-- Generate HTML documentation from code.
-- Structure the documentation so that each file has an associated tutorial page.
-  The summary of each header given in this page should be taken from the summary provided in the tutorial page for the header.

 # Installation